UU-Human-Evolution/1MB438/Lab_0.extra.permissions.md

 ```
 -rw-rw-r--   : permissions
 1            : number of linked hard-links
-dahlo        : owner of the file
+martdahl     : owner of the file
-staff        : to which group this file belongs to
+teachers     : to which group this file belongs to
 0            : file size
 Aug 19 15:15 : modification/creation date and time
 filename     : file/directory name